What are the most common problems encountered in logistics?

 3. Breakage or damage.

-Broken, damaged goods and damaged parcels are a major problem faced by sellers and carriers.
+Broken, damaged goods and damaged parcels are major problems faced by sellers and carriers.

 Especially when you know that in 23% of cases, a package with damaged packaging will have a negative impact on the customer’s perception.
 And there is a 70% chance that the customer will not order from you again.